sqrta/QSynth/document/README.md

 ```

 None of these benchmark can be synthesized by QFast or Qsyn within one hour.
 This step is to test that QFast and Qsyn are not scalable when the circuit size >=6.

+## File Structure

+The source code is located in `src` and is structured as follows:

+- `main`: Specification and synthesis procedure of the example programs in the paper
+- `z3tool`: Useful z3py solver interface.
+- `adt.py`: Abstract data structure for PPSA functions and other program tools
+- `search`: Enumerative search.
+- `component`: Predefined quantum gates and modules.